The retina is the part of the human eye that is sensitive to light.

 Rods are responsible for peripheral vision, and are located outside of the central part of the retina.
 There are some 120 million of them, and they are responsible for night vision, because they are highly sensitive to low-intensity light.
 They are completely blind to high-intensity light, so they are not important for daytime vision or for visual acuity.
 Because they are not able to distinguish colours, they produce achromatic vision.

 Cones, which vary in number from 6 to 7 million, are responsible for the visual acuity of the human eye (the ability of the eye to resolve and to pick up the minor details on an object) and for distinguishing colours.
-They are concentrated in the small central, yellowish-coloured part of the retina known as the macula, in the centre of this area, known as the fovea centralis, measuring 0.3 millimetres across and devoid of rods.
+They are concentrated in the small central part of the retina known as the fovea centralis, measuring 0.3 millimetres across and devoid of rods.

 There are three types of cones:

-– Red cones, accounting for 64% of the total, also known as L-cones (sensitive to long-wave light, which is red).
+– Red cones, accounting for 64% of the total, also known as L-cones (maximally sensitive to long-wave light).

-– Green cones, accounting for 32% of the total, also known as M-cones (sensitive to medium-wave light, which is green).
+– Green cones, accounting for 32% of the total, also known as M-cones (maximally sensitive to medium-wave light).

-– Blue cones, accounting for 2 – 7% of the total, also known as S-cones (sensitive to short-wave light, which is blue).
+– Blue cones, accounting for 2 – 7% of the total, also known as S-cones (maximally sensitive to short-wave light).

 In the previous picture we see the peak of red cone light perception at 565 nm, the peak of green cone at 535 nm and the peak of blue cone at 430 nm.
-Lowering the light intensity each photoreceptor perceives many different colours around his peak, laso colors very close to the ones perceived from others kinds of cones.
+Although each photoreceptor class is most sensitive to wavelengths of light at the peak sensitivity, all photoreceptors also perceive other colours around the peak, and there is overlap with colors perceived by others kinds of cones.
+Note that the names of the cone types (red, green, and blue) do not mean that those cones ONLY “see” those colors, but they are each sensitive to a wide range of colors/wavelengths.
+All three cone types are needed to provide our ability to see ALL colors.

 The cones are therefore responsible both for visual acuity and for distinguishing colours.
 Those sensitive to green light and red light are concentrated in the fovea, and are much more numerous, while those sensitive to blue light are located outside the fovea and are a small minority.